 MP for Paisley and Renfrewshire South

-Johanna Baxter is a Labour (Co-op) MP for Paisley and Renfrewshire South, elected in 2024.
-She currently serves on the Work and Pensions Committee (since October 2024) and has previously sat on committees including the Finance (No. 2) Bill, the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill, and the Public Authorities (Fraud, Error and Recovery) Bill.
+Johanna Baxter is a Labour (Co-op) MP for Paisley and Renfrewshire South, elected in July 2024.
+She currently serves on the Work and Pensions Committee and has previously sat on committees including the Finance (No. 2) Bill (Jan–Feb 2026), the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill (May 2025), and the Public Authorities (Fraud, Error and Recovery) Bill (Feb–Mar 2025).

-One declared financial interest: family members are engaged in third-party lobbying.
+Declared financial interests: a family member is engaged in third-party lobbying.

 Generated 21 February 2026